 Storage Spaces Overview

-Storage Spaces lets you group drives together in a storage pool.
-Then you can use pool capacity to create storage spaces.
-Storage spaces are virtual drives that appear in the Hard Drives tab of the Dashboard.
-You can use them like any other drive, so it’s easy to work with files on them.
-You can create large storage spaces and add more drives to them when you run low on pool capacity.
-If you have two or more drives in the storage pool, you can create storage spaces that won't be affected by a drive failure—or even the failure of two drives, if you create a three-way mirror storage space.
+Storage Spaces lets you group disks together in a storage pool.
+You can then use pool capacity to create storage spaces.
+Storage spaces are virtual drives that appear on the Hard Drives tab of the Dashboard.
+You can use storage spaces like any other drive, so it’s easy to work with files on them.
+When you run low on pool capacity, you can create large storage spaces and add more drives to the storage pool.
+If you have two or more disks within the storage pool, you can create storage spaces with a two-way mirror that won't be affected by a drive failure—or even the failure of two drives, if you create a three-way mirror storage space.

 To create a storage space, all you need is one or more extra drives in addition to the drive on which Windows is installed.
 These drives can be internal or external hard drives, or solid state drives.
 You can use a variety of types of drives with Storage Spaces, including USB, SATA, and SAS drives.
-For step by step instructions to create a storage space, see Create a Storage Space.
+For step-by-step instructions for creating a storage space, see Create a Storage Space.

 |If you configure Storage Spaces on a server running Windows Server 2012 Essentials, you cannot perform a Factory Reset with the Clean Data option.
 The workaround for this issue is to first remove Storage Spaces and then perform a Factory Reset with the Clean Data option.|

 For more information about Storage Spaces, see Storage Spaces Frequently Asked Questions (FAQ).